 Some hotels are redesigning their lobbies to create more common spaces for guests to hang out in and meet others.
 Also, some tour companies have focused their efforts on increasing the socializing aspect of their tours, such as starting and ending with an opportunity to mingle.

 Traveling Off The Beaten Path

 A similar emerging trend is the desire to visit “untouched” places.
-With so many self-proclaimed globetrotters, travellers are seeking unique experiences.
-Tour operators have the opportunity to share once in a lifetime experiences with travellers, providing memories that far outlive their trip.
+With so many self-proclaimed globetrotters, travelers are seeking unique experiences.
+Tour operators have the opportunity to share once in a lifetime experience with travelers, providing memories that far outlive their trip.
 If your tours are not already unique, look for ways to add some personal touches.
 Look for a unique story or aspect about your tour companies city or activity.

-In 2014, Chinese travellers spent nearly half a trillion on travel – 500 billion!
+In 2014, Chinese travelers spent nearly half a trillion on travel – 500 billion!
 This makes them the fastest growing market in outbound travel.
-You don’t need to start translating your website and advertising in Chinese, but due to culture and language barriers, Chinese travellers prefer travel companies with a strong online presence.
-Being able to find and book information online is essential for capturing the Chinese traveller.
+You don’t need to start translating your website and advertising in Chinese, but due to culture and language barriers, Chinese travelers prefer travel companies with a strong online presence.
+Being able to find and book information online is essential for capturing the Chinese traveler.